mdkhairulislam2/AI-for-Astronomy/README.md

 A brief description of the workflow:

 1. *Initialize*: Based on the input payload ([Sample input](./aws/demo%20input.json)) list the partition files and config for each job.
 Returns an array.
-2. *Distributed Model Inference*: Runs distributed map of Lambda executions based on the array returned by previous state.
+2. *Distributed Model Inference*: Runs distributed map of Lambda executions based on the array returned by the previous state.
 Each of these jobs:
-   1. Load the code, pretrained AI model in a container.
+   1. Load the code, pre-trained AI model in a container.
-   2. Download a partition file as specified in input config.
-The paritions are created and uploaded to a S3 bucket beforehand.
+   2. Download a partition file as specified in the input config.
+The paritions are created and uploaded to an S3 bucket beforehand.
    3. Run inference on the file and write the execution info to the `result_path`.
 3. *Summarize*: Summarize the results returned by each lambda execution in the previous distributed map.
 Concatenate all of those result.json files into a single combined_data.json.